BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Methodology

 \subsubsection{Initialize the batch}

-BiAIT* initializes $\mathcal{X}_s$ and prepare for the lazy search (Algorithm \ref{mainFunction}, Line \ref{initBatchFunction}) after adding a new batch of samples.
-Algorithm \ref{initBatchAlgorithm} describes the process of batch initialization.
+BiAIT* initializes $\mathcal{X}_s$ and prepares for the lazy search (Algorithm \ref{mainFunction}, Line \ref{initBatchFunction}) after adding a new batch of samples.
+Algorithm \ref{initBatchAlgorithm} describes the process of the batch initialization.
 We reconstruct $\mathcal{T}_{FL}$ and $\mathcal{T}_{RL}$ from scratch; the $rhs$-value heuristic and $g$-value heuristic in the previous lazy search are set to infinite.
-To fully take advantage of the information of the previous forward and reverse searches, $\mathcal{T}_{F}$ and $\mathcal{T}_{R}$ are copied to the corresponding new lazy trees (Line \ref{copyStart} to \ref{copyEnd}).
-The $rhs$-value of start state $x_s$ in lazy-forward search ($h_{rhs\text{-}FL}(x_s)$) and the $rhs$-value of goal states in lazy-reverse search ($h_{R\text{-}rhs}(x_g)$) are set to zero.
-The start state and goal states are added to the corresponding lazy queues. $expand()$ in Line \ref{expandLine} is same as that of AIT* \cite{strub2021ait}.
+To fully take advantage of the information of the previous forward and reverse searches, $\mathcal{T}_{F}$ and $\mathcal{T}_{R}$ are copied to the corresponding new lazy trees (Algorithm \ref{initBatchAlgorithm}, Line \ref{copyStart} to \ref{copyEnd}).
+The $rhs$-value of $x_s$ in lazy-forward search ($x_s.h_{rhs\text{-}F}$) and the $rhs$-value of goal states in lazy-reverse search ($x_g.h_{rhs\text{-}R}$) are set to zero.
+The start and the goal are added to the corresponding lazy queues. $expand()$ in Algorithm \ref{initBatchAlgorithm}, Line \ref{expandLine} is same as that of AIT* \cite{strub2021ait}, whose details are shown in the Appendix.